TomasHubelbauer/node-cdp-ws/readme.md

 ## To-Do

-### Rename to `node-cdp-ws` and use for talking to CDP WSs
+### Provide and API for talking to CDP WSs based on a PID

-Adapt the API to accept just the PID and return a CDP interface from it.